learn-co-curriculum/phase-1-context-implicit-setting/README.md

 obvious rule of the language and squelching it is against the language's love of functions (a decent argument!).
 Generally, we advise you to think of the "default mode" as the one that permits an _implicit_ presumption of context.
-For more on strict-mode, see the Resources.
+For more on strict mode, see the Resources.

 ### **Special Case**: Implicitly-Set Context in Object-Oriented Programming